hirosystems/stacks-subnets/docs/miner-resource-recommendation.md

 # Miner resource recommendation

-As a miner, you can set up Subnet on the mainnet by following the resource recommendations in this document.
+As a miner, you can set up subnet on the mainnet by following the resource recommendations in this document.

 ## Features

 - Higher CPU speed results in higher throughput and lower latency
 - Higher RAM will lead to faster transaction validation and faster blocks
-- An additional layer on Stacks warrants more disk space to accommodate the additional Subnets’ blocks and microblocks
+- An additional layer on Stacks warrants more disk space to accommodate the additional subnets’ blocks and microblocks

 ## What problem does it solve?